-AmCham has welcomed the introduction of the possibility of non-taxable payments of premiums of supplementary/additional health insurance for employees up to HRK 2,500 a year per employee and, in accordance with earlier recommendations, it proposes the maximum amount of the supplementary/additional health insurance relief of up to HRK 7,500 (EUR 1,000) per year.
+AmCham has welcomed the introduction of the possibility of non-taxable payments of premiums of supplementary and additional health insurance for employees up to EUR 338.81 a year per employee and, in accordance with earlier recommendations, it proposes the maximum amount of the supplementary and additional health insurance tax relief of up to EUR 1,000 per year.
+Such tax relief could be used by taxable persons who themselves bear the burden of the cost of additional and supplementary health insurance on an annual basis, by submitting the ZPP-DOH form.
+This would further encourage the use of private health services, thereby relieving the burden on the public health system.
+AmCham believes that with the introduction of this measure, the administrative burden on the Tax Administration should not be significant, as data on paid insurance premiums can be easily collected from insurance companies.

-An example of a country applying tax breaks to health insurance premiums is Portugal, where the health insurance premium is used as a tax deduction in personal income tax.
-The deduction has a set limit that is determined depending on other tax breaks and depends on the level of taxable income, with the maximum tax break amounting to EUR 1,000.
+An example of a country applying tax breaks to health insurance premiums is Portugal, where the health insurance premium is used as a tax deduction in the calculation of personal income tax.
+The deduction is limited, it is determined depending on other tax breaks and depends on the level of taxable income, with the maximum tax break amounting to EUR 1,000.